 Turning Sydney’s courts of law into a different kind of stage, this taut, rapid-fire and gripping one-woman show exposes the shortcomings of a patriarchal justice system where it is her word against his.

 Prima Facie premiered at the Stables Theatre in May 2019 and was also performed in the Canberra Theatre Centre and Riverside Theatres, Parramatta.
+Due to its extraordinary success Prima Facie had a re-run at the Seymour Centre in 2021.

 The Girgensohn Foundation was the production partner of this play.